BACK TO TOP

 - It will help you understand the information flow.

-- It will help you structure your information in an appropriate way.
+- It will help you appropriately structure your information.

 - It will help you not to miss any important information while writing.